department-of-veterans-affairs/ves-event-bus-developer-portal/docs/produce-events.md

     * **retention** [optional]: This value represents the number of days that each event is retained for.
 It should be set to an integer.
 This property only needs to be set if your topic has a custom retention policy.
 If it is not set, the default of 7 days will be displayed.

 The `catalog.yaml` file will be validated against [this JSON schema (must be part of VA GitHub organization to view)](https://github.com/department-of-veterans-affairs/ves-event-bus-backstage-plugins/blob/main/plugins/event-kind-backend/src/schema/Event.schema.json).
 The required `spec.schema`, `spec.schemaCompatibilityMode`, and `spec.topics.brokerAddresses` fields included in this JSON schema will be auto-populated and should not be included in the `catalog-info.yaml` file.
 The optional `spec.averageDailyEvents` field will also be auto-populated and should not be included in the `catalog-info.yaml` file.

+## **Schema Evolution**

+Eventually the schema of an event may evolve.
+After a new version of the schema is added to the schema registry, consumers will need to update their applications to handle the new schema version before producers update to produce events using the new schema.
+The Event Bus team will coordinate these updates with producers and consumers.

 ## **Logs**